Maple4whom/ILS-Lateral-Beam-Guidance/phase1_constrained_control_improvements.md

     - Saturation limit of +/- 20 deg - Dec.
 27, 2025
     - Slew rate limit of +/- 10 deg/s - Dec.
 27, 2025

-# Where to pick up next time
+# Where to pick up next time/activity log
 1. look into suspicious plots - investigate where proper feedback should go - Dec 28, 2025
-    Update: Investigated the behavior - unresolved --> will continue - Dec 28/29, 2025
+2. Update: Investigated the behavior - unresolved --> will continue - Dec 28/29, 2025
-    Update: Resolved feedback behavior issue - Dec 29, 2025
+3. Update: Resolved feedback behavior issue - Dec 29, 2025
+4. Testing model under different initial conditions to determine best actuator
+    a.
+Changed lateral offset from 150m to 250m